jacobxperez/lexica-ultralegible/README.md

 # [Lexica Ultralegible](https://jacobxperez.github.io/lexica-ultralegible/)

-Lexica Ultralegible is a modern typeface designed to enhance readability for low-vision readers by improving character recognition through distinctive letterforms.
-Build on the foundation of Atkinson Hyperlegible.
+Lexica Ultralegible is a modern typeface designed specifically to enhance readability for low-vision readers by increasing character recognition with unique letter shapes.
+Building on the foundation of the Atkinson Hyperlegible typeface, we have improved it with more features.

 ---
 ![banner](docs/banner.jpg)